Mississippi State vs. South Carolina: Sportsbook promo codes, odds, spread, over/under - January 6

 Mississippi State vs. South Carolina Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup available at individual sportsbooks.
+Check out the odds, spread and over/under for this matchup posted on different sportsbooks.

 |Favorite